Putnami

 • Python services (python-server)

-• Customizing the AI context
+• Customizing shared AI rules

 • Tips for effective prompting